 The first step in defending your business against phishing is making sure that your employees know that these attacks exist and what they consist of.
 With education being one of the best defences against phishing, phishing simulation tools are a great way to decrease click rates and possible data breaches.

 Want to learn more about how Microsoft’s Attack Simulation Training can empower your employees to defend against phishing attacks?
-Our Microsoft experts are keen to get you up to speed on its key capabilities and best practices with regards to the set-up, deployment, and reporting during our ‘Security Awareness with Microsoft‘ webinar on February 29th, 10am (GMT).
+Catch up below on our ‘Security Awareness with Microsoft Webinar‘ where our Microsoft security experts help you get up to speed on the trainings key capabilities and best practices with regards to the set-up, deployment, and reporting.